Watts-Lab/task-mapping/tasks/summaries/Advertisement writing-writeup.md

 Mapped by: paniukhina

 ## 1. Stimulus Complex
 Participants were given the description of a product from Kickstarter.
+For example, they could read about "Soapstone: the Sustainable Travel Soap Dispenser," and learn about its features.

 ## 2. Goal Directives
-The goal was to write an online text advertisement no more than 30 characters for product campaigns from Kickstarter.
+The goal was to write an online text advertisement of no more than 30 characters for the Kickstarter product.
+The advertisement had to be creative, informative, and get people to click.
+When working in teams, participants needed to submit a single collective writeup, produced within the time limit.

 ## 3. Allowed Group Processes
 The following details are not the main parts of the task, but rather additional information about ways in which participants could interact.